onsi/ginkgo/docs/index.md

 #### SpecContext and Progress Reports

 `SpecContext` provides an extension point that enables consumers to attach additional information to Progress Reports that Ginkgo generates.
 This is accomplished by calling `ctx.AttachProgressReporter(f)` where `f` has the signature `func() string`.
 Once attached, the function will be called whenever a Progress Report needs to be generated (e.g. due to a user request via `SIGINFO`/`SIGUSR1` or via an interrupt or timeout).  `ctx.AttachProgressReporter` returns a detach function with signature `func()` that can be called to detach the attached progress reporter.
-Because these progress reporters are attached to the passed-in `SpecContext` they only remain attached for the lifecycle of the context: i.e. the current node.
+Because these progress reporters are attached to the passed-in `SpecContext`, they only remain attached for the lifecycle of the context: i.e. the current node.

-While users of Ginkgo can provide their own custom progress reporters the intent behind this extension point is to allow deeper integration between Ginkgo and third-party libraries, specifically Gomega.
-Whenever Gomega's `Eventually` is passed a `SpecContext` it automatically registers a progress reporter.
+While users of Ginkgo can provide their own custom progress reporters, the intent behind this extension point is to allow deeper integration between Ginkgo and third-party libraries, specifically Gomega.
+Whenever Gomega's `Eventually` is passed a `SpecContext`, it automatically registers a progress reporter.
 This reporter will provide the latest state of the `Eventually` matcher - enabling users to get insight into where and why an `Eventually` might be stuck simply by asking for a Progress Report.

 ### Interrupting, Aborting, and Timing Out Suites